Addi-11/build-nanogpt/README.md

 5. **Torch.compile() :**
     - Ahead-Of-Time (AOT) compilation techniques = faster execution times
+    - does not use the standard python interpreter - which does not know what comes next.
     - convert model to optimized intermediate representation - fusees multiple small operations into single larger one, reducing overhead of launching kernels on hardware.
     - reduces to-s and fros between memory
     - cant find flash attention though

 6. **Switch to Flash Attention :**
     - Kernel Fusion: By fusing multiple steps of the attention calculation into a single kernel, FlashAttention reduces the overhead of launching multiple separate kernels, leading to faster execution times.
+    - Intermediate attention state in not materialized.

 7. **Nice Numbers :**
     - vocab size 50257 -> 50304 nice
     - avoid ugly numbers and use power of two's
     - pad vocab_size to nice, then drive probablities to zeros, for extra tokens to you have which you know arent in dataset.
+These extra tokens though never appear in the dataset, so their probabilities are driven to 0 by softmax.

 8. **AdamW params :**
     - `AdamW(model.parameters(), lr=3e-4, betas=(0.9, 0.95), eps=1e-8)`